Website Domain Migration: Step-by-Step Guide to Avoid SEO Loss + Checklist

 Promodo's SEO team has considerable experience in it!

-The entire process can be divided into three major stages: preparation, the migration itself, and post-migration recovery.
+The entire process to migrate website without losing SEO can be divided into three major stages: preparation, the migration itself, and post-migration recovery.

 Let’s start from the beginning.

-Beyond mental readiness, there’s a mandatory list of tasks that must be completed before changing the domain.
+Beyond mental readiness, there’s a mandatory list of tasks that must be completed before website migration while saving SEO google.

 1. Choosing a Domain